apache/parquet-format/VariantShredding.md

 #### Primitive Types

-Primitive values can be shredded using the equivalent Parquet primitive type from the table above for `typed_object`.
+Primitive values can be shredded using the equivalent Parquet primitive type from the table above for `typed_value`.

 Unless the value is shredded as an object (see [Objects](#objects)), `typed_value` or `value` (but not both) must be non-null.